shinenic/a-tree/README.md

   We need to check whether the page navigated to support SPA, for more detail, you can check the file `src/background.js`

+- contextMenus
+  For Github enterprise users, we provide a way to enable our extension via right click.

 ### F&Q

+- How to enable extension for Github enterprise pages After you install the extension, right-click on any Github Enterprise pages, then click the `Enable a-tree in this domain`.

 - Why the extension shows in some unexpected pages